Alfred Bryan (lyricist)

 Alfred Bryan (September 15, 1871 – April 1, 1958) was a Canadian lyricist.

 Bryan was born in Brantford, Ontario.
-He worked as an arranger in New York and wrote lyrics for many Broadway shows in the late 1910s and early 1920s.
+He worked as an arranger in New York and wrote lyrics for many Broadway shows in the late 1910s and early 1920s; often collaborating with composer Jean Schwartz.
 In the 1920s he moved to Hollywood to write lyrics for screen musicals.

 Bryan worked with several composers during his career.
 Among his collaborators were Henriette Blanke-Belcher, Fred Fischer, Al Sherman, Larry Stock and Joe McCarthy.
 Perhaps his most successful song was "I Didn't Raise My Boy to Be a Soldier" (1915), with music by Al Piantadosi.
 The song sold 650,000 copies during the first three months and became one of 1915's top-selling songs in the United States.
 Although Bryan himself was not a committed pacifist, he described the American public's anti-war sentiments in his lyrics.

 He died in Gladstone, New Jersey, aged 86.